top of page

 THE MALAHAT REVIEW

-I also screened and shortlisted work for the journal's three yearly poetry contests, including the famous Long Poem Prize, and once screened through a poem that went on to win the Open Season Awards (which was very exciting!)
-As an editor, I sometimes see work from former students or from clients enter the world through journals, or publish books of their own, and that's a very magical thing.
+I also screened and shortlisted work for the journal's three yearly poetry contests, including the famous Long Poem Prize.
+As an editor, I often see work from former students or from clients enter the world through journals, or publish books of their own, and that's a very magical thing.

 Note: before I was invited to read and edit for The Malahat Review, my work was shortlisted for all three of their poetry awards, and also published in issue 171.